 One episode that’s worth listening to is The Power of Storytelling, where Dan speaks with Founder and CEO of See Change Institute, Dr. Beth Karlin, about how leaders in the energy industry can better communicate the mission and purpose of the sector with the world.

 Episode length: An average of 30 minutes, with episodes ranging from 20-50 minutes.

 Bloomberg’s weekly energy-related podcast, hosted by Mark Taylor and Dana Perkins, features insights from BloombergNEF (BNEF) analysts, which makes for impactful, research-led discussions about the future of energy, transport, sustainability and more.
 It’s an opportunity to hear the latest from Bloomberg’s own research team, who reveal the stories behind their research, as well as some of their key findings.

 Episodes back as far as the podcast’s launch in August 2019 cover a wide range of energy-related topics in an accessible, informative way.
-What really stands out about this podcast is the discussion of sustainable energy trends and everyday topics that perhaps we don’t think about enough, such as the impact of food delivery drivers on global vehicle miles travelled, and their related emissions.
-This is a podcast that invites an audience at any level of energy industry expertise to join the conversation, and then holds their attention with ease.
+What really stands out about this podcast is the discussion of sustainable energy trends and everyday topics that perhaps we don’t think about enough, such as the impact of food delivery drivers on global vehicle miles traveled, and how related emissions can affect climate change.

 Episode length: An average of 20-30 minutes.